A Late Late Post

 These are the dear friends ,that I gathered with.
 We laughed and shared stories about favorite books.

 What's the most common book to find in a home?
 Some said cookbook.
 Others said the Bible.

 We talked about books that are filled with art, or poems or music!

 We talked about books written in different languages and books, like this one from China.
-It reads from from left to right... back to front!
+It reads from from right to left... back to front!